jpb7/mentat/README.md

 # mentat

-A mental math trainer with drills based on the book [Secrets of Mental Math](https://www.amazon.com/Secrets-Mental-Math-Mathemagicians-Calculation/dp/0307338401) by Arthur Benjamin and Michael Shermer.
+A mental math trainer with (forthcoming) drills based on the book [Secrets of Mental Math](https://www.amazon.com/Secrets-Mental-Math-Mathemagicians-Calculation/dp/0307338401) by Arthur Benjamin and Michael Shermer.

 Current state of the UI: